odpi/egeria/open-metadata-publication/website/open-metadata-types/0010-Base-Model.md

 for a schema element to point to the schema type at the root of the schema object and a comment to store the guid at the start of a comment thread.

-Finally, the **ArchivedElement** classification identifies that the Referenceable refers to a real-world asset/artifact that has either been deleted or archived offline.
+Finally, the **Memento** classification identifies that the Referenceable refers to a real-world asset/artifact that has either been deleted or archived offline.
 The metadata element has been retained to show its role in the lineage of other assets/artifacts.
 The properties in this classification identifies